EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Loan Amount (Principal)

 The single most impactful variable over a long tenure.
-On a ₹50L home loan for 20 years, the difference between 8.5% and 9.5% is ₹3,272/month in EMI and over ₹7.85 lakh in total interest.
-Compare at least 3–4 lenders using the same loan amount and tenure inputs on this calculator to identify the cheapest option.
+On a ₹50L home loan for 20 years, the difference between 8.5% and 9.5% is ₹3,272/month in EMI and over ₹7.85 lakh in total finance charge.
+Compare at least 3–4 lenders — banks, housing finance companies, and NBFCs — using the same loan amount and tenure inputs on this calculator.

 Loan Tenure

 Longer tenure lowers monthly EMI but dramatically increases total interest paid.
 A ₹30L loan at 9%: 10-year tenure = EMI ₹38,002, total interest ₹15.6L.
 20-year tenure = EMI ₹26,992, total interest ₹34.78L — that is ₹19.18L extra for the same loan.
-Only choose a longer tenure if cash flow constraints require it, and prepay aggressively once income grows.
+Long-term finance is required when cash flow doesn't support a shorter tenure, but prepay aggressively once income grows.

 Processing Fee

-Understanding Your Due Amount — The True Cost of a Loan
+Understanding Your Due Amount — The True Cost of Debt Financing

 The due amount is the total sum you will pay over the entire loan tenure — principal + all interest + processing fee + any other charges.
-This number, not the monthly EMI, tells you the real cost of your borrowing decision.
+This number, not the monthly EMI, tells you the real cost of your debt financing decision.

 Many borrowers focus on the EMI ("I can afford ₹25,000/month") without realising that a ₹25,000 EMI on a 20-year home loan could mean a total due amount of ₹60L+ on a ₹30L loan.
 Our calculator makes the due amount impossible to miss — it is prominently displayed alongside the EMI so you always know what you are committing to.